adamrudolf-becube/software-testing-basics/README.md

 *Nitpicking note*: "test suite" is often pronounced wrong.
 It should be pronounced similar to *sweet* and not like *suit*.
 (Note that "suit" and "suite" are not the same word.)

+*Note 2*: this vocabulary can be different in different contexts.
+For example Google's C++ testing framework GTEST uses the term TestCase to the concept we described here as test suite and uses Test to the concept we described here as test case.
+Confusing.
+Always check what you should use in your context.

 #### What is a test fixture?

 [Test fixture](https://en.wikipedia.org/wiki/Test_fixture) is a test suite, which can have it's own state, by having own data members, and helper methods as well.
 Test fixture is often technically a class which contains test methods, and other helper stuff.
 These members are usually the SUT, the stubs and the mocks.